B.Mus, M.Mus (Cello Performance)

 Mr. Kalmykov enjoys a successful teaching career and is on faculty at the Mount Royal University Conservatory.
 In addition to being on faculty at the Conservatory's Academy Program for Young Artists, Mr. Kalmykov has also taught at The Banff Centre's CelloFest and Calgary's Cello Symposium, and has adjudicated festivals and given masterclasses across Western Canada.

-Since September 2016, Mr. Kalmykov holds the position of co-Program Administrator for the Academy, Advanced Performance and Choral Programs at Mount Royal University Conservatory.
+From 2016 - 2018, Mr. Kalmykov was Co-Program Administrator of the Academy, Advanced Performance and Choral Programs at Mount Royal University Conservatory.